rajsinghtech/portfolio/content/post/argocd-tailscale/index.md

 Without proper ACL grants:
 1. Access to remote Kubernetes API servers will be blocked by Tailscale\'s access controls
-2. ArgoCD will be unable to manage resources across clusters
+2. Tailscale Egress proxies will be unable to manage resources across clusters
-3. Cross-cluster communication will fail with authentication errors
+3. Cross-cluster API server communication will fail with authentication errors

 ### Configuring ACL Grants